-6.3.3 Initialization file
+5.3.3 Initialization file

 If the command to start Tarantool includes lua-initialization-file, then Tarantool begins by invoking the Lua program in the file, which by convention may have the name "script.lua".
 The Lua program may get further arguments from the command line or may use operating-system functions, such as getenv().
-The and suppose the environment variable LISTEN_URI contains 3301, and suppose the command line is $^{\sim}/$ tarantool/src/tarantool script.lua ARG.
+The Lua program almost always begins by invoking box.cfg(), if the database server will be used or if ports need to be opened.
+For example, suppose script.lua contains the lines and suppose the environment variable LISTEN\URI contains 3301, and suppose the command line is $^{\sim}/$ tarantool/src/tarantool script.lua ARG.
 Then the screen might look like this: